 Before Digital America (the journal) was a glimmer in my eye, the course Digital America promised University of Richmond students a rather bumpy tour through the history of digital culture and digitization.
 From the LSD infused Acid Tests of the 1960s to Edward Snowden’s stealth asylum in Russia, students attempt to navigate the birth and childhood of the Digital Age.
 And, like all identity seeking adolescents, our current era is ripe with contradictions, high highs and low lows, and an uncertain future.
-Since 2012, students in the class have contributed to a blog, where you can find their final projects.
+Since 2012, students in the class have contributed to a blog [link no longer active], where you can find their final projects.
 Readers can follow along weekly and take in a few videos and group projects throughout the semester.

 How the Digital World has Influenced Music | Team Anonymous

 In their group project on illegal downloads and copyright [link no longer active], Team Anonymous explores how students engage music online.
 “There’s no denying it: people pirate music,” they argue.
 “Most people know it’s illegal, and many feel at least a little conflicted about it, but it happens.
 The question is, why?”
 Anonymous attempted to answer this question by asking students about their music habits online.